parth-patil/parth-patil.github.io/_drafts/notes-on-composing-scala-futures-and-handling-errors.md

 }
 {%endhighlight%}

 This way we have composed two Future returning functions in a series.
 Note that we have to use flatMap instead of map else we will end up with Future[Future[Product]].
 Also if you want to compose a lot of Future returning functions then using the flatMap straight up could make the code look ugly and lead to so called `callback hell`.
-Following example demonstrates composing multiple future returning functions
+Using `for comprehension` helps in writing clean Future pipelines.
+Following example demonstrates composing multiple future returning functions using for comprehension.

 {%highlight scala linenos%}
 val pAndI: Future[(Product, Inventory)] = for {